 - Bell peppers, Carrots, Asparagus, Spinach, Broccoli, Tomatoes, Yams and Sweet Potatoes – While all vegetables are beneficial to heart health, these veggies are especially rich in fiber and may help flush out “bad” cholesterol.
-They are also rich with beta-carotene, a heart-protective antioxidant (WebMD).
+They are also rich in beta-carotene, a heart-protective antioxidant (WebMD).

 - Salmon – Salmon is an excellent source of omega-3 fatty acids, which, according to WebMD, may help boost the immune system, reduce blood clots, lower triglyceride levels, protect arteries from plaque buildup, and lower blood pressure.

-- Flax seeds – According to WebMD, flax seeds are rich in omega-3 fatty acids, fiber, and phytoestrogens.
-Phytoestrogens are plant substances that may help lower the risk of blood clots, stroke, and cardiac arrhythmias.
+- Flax seeds – According to WebMD, flax seeds are rich in omega-3 fatty acids, fiber, and Phytoestrogens are plant substances that may help lower the risk of blood clots, stroke, and cardiac arrhythmias.
 They may also help lower “bad” cholesterol and triglycerides, and even blood pressure.
 Flax seeds can be easily added to yogurt parfaits, cereal, muffins and even cookies.
 As a tip, their nutrients are better absorbed when the seeds are finely ground.

 - Kidney Beans – Kidney beans are rich in B-complex vitamins, which may help protect against blood clots and atherosclerosis (hardening of the arteries).
 They are also full of omega-3 fatty acids, calcium and fiber.